Last Updated on March 1, 2021 by Julia Wilson

 Causes of high temperature

-There are two causes of high temperature in cats.
+There are two causes of high temperature in cats, fever or pyrogenic and hyperthermia or nonpyrogenic.

-Fever (pyrexia): The most common cause of a fever is an infection, other causes include
+Fever (pyrexia): The most common cause of a fever in cats is a viral infection, other causes include;

 - Certain medications